mjguisado/speedis/doc/CircuitBreaker.md

 Once the origin is restored, the system returns to normal.
 <img src="./img/after_without_cb.png" />

-Finally, we modify the configuration file for the mocks origin to ensure that the circuit breaker mechanisms is enabled (circuitBreaker = true) and restart the environment.
+Finally, we modify the configuration file for the mocks origin to ensure that the circuit breaker mechanisms is enabled (originBreaker = true) and restart the environment.
 ```sh
 docker compose up --build -d
 ```